Home • Welcome to ALSO!

 Oregon Court Information

 Oregon has 36 counties organized into 27 judicial districts with circuit courts.
 Each county has a circuit court, which is the court of general jurisdiction.
 See also links to state court web sites, maintained by the National Center for State Courts.
-Additionally, see Judgepedia, a Wikipedia-style web site, self-described as “an encyclopedia about judges and courts,” which is maintained by the Sam Adams Alliance (Illinois).
+Additionally, the Ballotpedia.org web site presents information about courts and judges in the state, covering both state courts and federal courts, in a Wikipedia-style format.

 1. Web Sites

-See also a state map showing counties and judicial districts and a page with links to circuit court web sites maintained by the Oregon Judicial Department.
+See also (1) a state map showing counties and judicial districts and (2) a page with links to circuit court web sites (JavaScript must be enabled) maintained by the Oregon Judicial Department: find “Circuit Court Websites” at lower left on the page.

 Top